NAVADMC/ADSM/README-WIP.md

 This update process works in both Production and Beta releases.

 ### Updating From Within ADSM
-You can update ADSM from within the frontend GUI.
+You can update ADSM from within the Frontend GUI.

 1. Launch the application.
 1. Open the "Settings Panel" with the cog button on the right.